ptcrealitylab/vuforia-spatial-motion-addon/README.md

 node server
 ```

-Go back to the browser interface, to ManageHardwareInterfaces and click on the yellow gear next to legoBoost for configuration.
+Go back to the browser interface, to ManageHardwareInterfaces and click on the yellow gear next to lego-boost-sse for configuration.
 You will see the configuration parameters for the Lego Boost robot as follows:

 ![Image of server interface](resources/img/legoboost_config.png)